radicle-dev/radicle-interface/CONTRIBUTING.md

       // Return the current UNIX time.

-* Sign all your comments with your public key, using `git commit -S`.
 * Follow the guidelines when proposing code changes (see below).
 * Write properly formatted git commits (see below).